Robin Scherbatsky: Early life

-As Robin Sparkles, she also appeared on the Canadian educational children's show Space Teens with Alan Thicke and Jessica Glitter (Nicole Scherzinger), about two teen girls traveling through space in a curling stone–shaped spaceship who "solve mysteries using math."
+As her alter ego Robin Sparkles, Robin also appeared on the Canadian educational children's show Space Teens with Alan Thicke and Jessica Glitter (Nicole Scherzinger), about two teen girls traveling through space in a curling stone–shaped spaceship who "solve mysteries using math".
 The show was heavy with unintentional sexual innuendo, such as the song "Two Beavers Are Better Than One".

-Robin attempted to shift from teen pop to grunge by adopting a new stage name, "Robin Daggers," and penning a track entitled P.S.
+Robin attempted to shift from teen pop to grunge by adopting a new stage name, "Robin Daggers", and penning a track entitled P.S.
 I Love You.
 "P.S." is a dark, angry song about her unrequited infatuation with an unnamed person, later revealed as Paul Schaffer.
-In an episode parodying Alanis Morissette and her single "You Oughta Know," Robin performed the song at the 84th Grey Cup, effectively ending her career in music.
+In an episode parodying Alanis Morissette and her single "You Oughta Know", Robin performed the song at the 84th Grey Cup, effectively ending her career in music.

 As an adult, Robin is embarrassed by her teenage stardom.

-Character history
+Life in New York City

 After moving to New York City, Robin became a news anchor and later became a host of her own early-morning talk show.

 Robin lives in the Park Slope area of Brooklyn; she meets Ted Mosby, the show's main character, and they are immediately attracted to each other.
 They go on a date in which Ted steals a blue French horn for her, but Ted spoils his chances with her by impulsively saying he is in love with her.
 They agree to remain friends, but their relationship is complicated by lingering romantic feelings.

 Robin is reluctant to date Ted because he wants to get married and settle down, but they become a couple anyway at the end of season one.
-They break up at the end of season two, While it is difficult at first to remain in each other's lives, they eventually become close, trusted friends.
-At the end of the fifth season, she moves back in to Ted's apartment after her boyfriend Don (Benjamin Koldyke) breaks up with her and moves to Chicago.
+They break up at the end of season two, and while it is difficult at first to remain in each other's lives, Robin and Ted eventually become close, trusted friends.
+At the end of the fifth season, Robin moves back in to Ted's apartment after breaking up with her boyfriend Don (Benjamin Koldyke) when he decides to move to Chicago.

-Although she is a reporter for "fluff news pieces" at the end of news segments at the time of first meeting Ted, over the series she works her way up to be lead news anchor.
+Although Robin was a reporter for "fluff news pieces" at the end of news segments when she first met Ted, over the course of the series, she works her way up to be lead news anchor.
 She briefly takes a prominent anchoring position in Japan, only to return to New York and, with help from Barney, host her own talk show.